-Clinic Course for Current J.D.
-Students
+Clinic Course for Students Enrolling in the 2015-16 Academic Year

 Briefing and arguing appeals requires intensive training in appellate practice, procedure, research, issue formulation, and writing.
 The training emphasizes improving analytical skills and clarity in both writing and oral advocacy.
 In general, each student, in conjunction with one of the Program attorneys, will produce two major documents for filing (e.g., briefs, motions, petitions for writs of certiorari).
-Only a number of the Program's students will appear before appellate courts for oral argument.
+Only a very limited number of the Program's students will appear before appellate courts for oral argument.
 All students, however, will receive training in oral advocacy during the year.
 Whenever possible, students interact directly with clients through visits, phone calls, and letters.

 The caseload of the Program is generally composed of civil rights, immigration, habeas corpus, and a variety of other civil cases.
 A Lexis or WestLaw database search will yield a representative sample of the types of cases that we undertake.
 Although the breakdown varies from year to year, these cases, regardless of type, often raise important constitutional and statutory questions.
 In the past, the Program has argued several cases on the merits in the United States Supreme Court.

 Professor Goldblatt is an experienced appellate lawyer, having appeared before the United States Supreme Court, many federal circuit courts of appeals, the United States Court of Appeals for the Armed Forces, and state appellate courts.
 He is also a director of the Supreme Court Institute.
-The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and prior litigation experience.
+The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and significant prior appellate litigation experience.
 They work closely with students in developing their written and oral advocacy skills.

 The staff is committed to teaching the finest appellate advocacy.
 The students learn to analyze a set of facts, develop legal issues, and produce a superb written product.
 Supervision is often in a 2- or 3-to-1 student/attorney ratio.
 Using videotape and moot court techniques, we teach each student the art of oral advocacy.
-Several students will appear before federal appellate courts.

 By virtue of its docket of cases from federal circuit courts of appeals and other courts, the Program gives students first-hand experience with the operation of a small appellate law firm and the administration of justice in both the federal and state courts.